ADVICE ON CHOOSING A WAKEBOARD

 However, a closed-toe binding always gives a tighter and more immediate feel to the board, so if you intend to board actively and improve your tricks, closed-toe is a good choice.
 The size tolerance for top-quality bindings is 1-3 sizes for maximum fit and support.

 The choice between a taped or velcro wakeboard binding is largely a matter of taste.
-Stickers are faster, so they're handy on cable rides, where there's a lot of taking the board off your foot and back on.
-Slightly slower ribbon bindings are preferred for boat sessions, where you don't need to take the board off your foot as often.
+Velcro tapes are faster, so they're handy on cable rides, where there's a lot of taking the board off your foot and putting it back on.
+Slightly slower string bindings are preferred for boat sessions, where you don't need to take the board off your foot as often.
 A good amateur binding should have two different tensioning pins so that you can adjust the ankle and shank separately.
 It's also worth noting that the laces have good ratchet locks to keep the binding securely in place.
 With new laces and locks, you'll extend the life of your old wakeboard binding.
 Quality wakeboard bindings are not meant to come off when you fall.

 wakeboard board selection